tliron/turandot/README.md

 (Note: We are working on an TOSCA profile for Argo, which will include a workflow example.)

-### Why is there a built-in inventory?
-Shouldn't the inventory be managed externally?
+### Why is there a built-in repository?
+Shouldn't the repository be managed externally?

-Surely, for production systems a robust inventory is necessary.
-Turandot can work with various inventory backends, as well as any container image repository adhering to the [OCI](https://www.opencontainers.org/) or Docker standards, e.g.
+Surely, for production systems a robust repository is necessary.
+Turandot can work with various repository backends, as well as any container image repository adhering to the [OCI](https://www.opencontainers.org/) or Docker standards, e.g.
 [Quay](https://www.projectquay.io/) and [Harbor](https://goharbor.io/).
 Indeed, the internal
 repository is implemented via the reference Docker repository.
 (Note that Turandot can store and retrieve CSAR files from such repositories even though they are not container images.)

-The built-in inventory does not have to be used in production, but it can be useful as a local cache in cases in which the main inventories are slow to access or if access is unreliable, e.g. on cloud edge datacenters.
+The built-in repository does not have to be used in production, but it can be useful as a local cache in cases in which the main repositories are slow to access or if access is unreliable, e.g. on cloud edge datacenters.

 ### Why use TOSCA and CSARs instead of packaged Helm charts?